Comparable Company Valuation Analysis Method

 A robust products and services classification helps you get this right.
 Well, with the above cursory checks, you will now have created a robust comparable company universe.
 A 10-company list would be a good size at this point.
 You may not be able to use this method when valuing entities for which comparable companies cannot be found.
 This is a real possibility since new age companies use technology and business models that are sometimes very far off from the ones that their listed peers may use, thereby being differentiated in their products and services.

 Looking for cross-border comparables, but factoring in geography-specific attributes could be a good method in such cases.
 Alternatively, you could also look for recent private transactions similar to the target company and take cues.
 This is out of the scope of the current context of this post.

 Plotting historic revenue growth rates, EBIDTA / Profitability of the target company and that of its comparable prospects helps you visually identify outliers and remove them from your comparable universe.

 Apart from the multiples, you may also want to take a deeper look at the leverage in the firms.
-Similarly leveraged firms in similar industries carry similar risk to its investor and hence similar expected returns.
+Similarly, leveraged firms in similar industries carry similar risks to its investor and hence similar expected returns.

 Once you’re here, you will now arrive at a table like this.

 You can offer a range of possible valuations for your target, or a mean or a median value.
-Documenting comparable company financials, multiples and rationale behind multiple selection is key in creating a clean and defendable valuation report.
+Documenting comparable company financials, multiples, and rationale behind multiple selections is key in creating a clean and defendable valuation report.

-If you're a valuation professional interested in leverage technology in gaining efficiency in your analyses, let's talk!
+If you’re a valuation professional interested to leverage technology in gaining efficiency in your analyses, let’s talk!
 Schedule a demo with us.
-Join leading Valuation, Diligence and Forensic teams on our platform in putting technology to work.
+Join leading Valuation, Diligence, and Forensic teams on our platform in putting technology to work.